leandro/elastic-schema/README.md

 Deleting index 'articles_v1436452769'
 ```

+In case you want to specify one schema file at a time you can use `-f` (for schema file) and `-a` (for analysis file) instead of using `-d`.
 For further information just run:

 ```shell
 bundle exec eschema --help